jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It all comes down to changing the rules of our society with a new philosophy.
 Today’s philosophies don’t mix well with modern technology.
 They consider us, the middle class, as extras: people to man the machines of businesses, not use them for ourselves.
 Even if we watch our problems pile up at home and at work, we’re not supposed to solve them until we pass through the gatekeepers of old tools in government bureaucracies, bloated corporations, high-end lawyer offices, or endless consultant meetings.
 This is the equivalent of Blockbuster writing rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix; basically, the opposite of evolution.

+Even though modern tools for data entry, application processing, content creation need far less management, after centuries of industralization we have a culture obessed with management.
+Techvolution fights back by getting you to think and ask; "how are new and better tools against the rules, and whose signing off on that?".

 Techvolution is inspired by Nature.
 Notice that gatekeepers don’t exist there.
 Evolution doesn’t have anyone telling a cheetah she’s running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
 Lifeforms adapt as best they can to their own problems, and the winners survive.
 There are no middlemen and no gatekeepers, just problem solvers.
 And the problem solvers live on.

 Human biological adaptions take so long, however, that ours have effectively stopped.
 We’ll never biologically evolve to fly, do advanced calculations, or breathe Martian air.
 Humanity continues life’s evolution with tools.
 We’re basically cyborgs who adapt and solve problems by upgrading our tools to the latest problem in transportation, calculation, and breathing.
 Hold a pen, calculator, smartphone, plane joystick, or space suit, and you’re a different cyborg each time.

 Nonetheless, our problem solving is held back by old philosophies that empower gatekeepers.
-Middleman in control of old tools, like Blockbuster, get to decide when—and if—the rest of humanity will upgrade their tools.
+Middleman in control of old tools, like garbage managers or Blockbuster, get to decide when—and if—the rest of humanity will upgrade their tools.
 The creation of each new tool poses a climactic and political question: who controls it?
 After all, whoever does, is more powerful.
 While civilization is a struggle to overcome problems by upgrading technology and inventing new tools, it’s also a battle to control them.
 The people wielding the old tool typically want to retain their power; inventors and innovators instead imagine a new society that shares it.
 The eternal story of civilization consists of protagonists making new tools, antagonists attacking new tools, and many extras watching the fight.
 Our politics is an ongoing history of technological change, with inventor and gatekeeper both reaching for the tool to make themselves the winner.

 This struggle between using power for personal gain versus for the common good seems to be as old as time, and it’s certainly been echoed in countless stories.
 One such story is _Star Wars_, which introduces us to a galaxy where the Force exists as an all-powerful energy field.
 Luke Skywalker’s Jedi warriors harness "the light side" to help others.
 Darth Vader’s evil Sith lords harness "the dark side" to help themselves and hurt all who oppose them.